 Professor Andrew Forbes (Monash University) and Professor John Carlin (Murdoch Children's Research Institute (MCRI) and University of Melbourne) were jointly responsible for the development of the material for this unit.
-Dr John Holmes (University of Canterbury, New Zealand) added the data analysis examples using R in 2022, and Dr Koen Simons overhauled the assessment tasks in 2023.
+Dr John Holmes (University of Canterbury, New Zealand) added the data analysis examples using R in 2022.